 Some might want to win because they don’t know how to cope with the disappointment of losing.
 After all, learning to lose takes time.

 Also, children might cheat when they find a task too hard.
-They might be trying to keep up as the difficulty level of schoolwork or a sport increases.
+They might be trying to keep up as schoolwork or sport gets harder.

 Cheating every now and then is usually harmless.
 And it isn’t too much of a concern in the early years when children are still learning right from wrong.
-But if children cheat because they feel pressured to win or succeed, or if cheating becomes a pattern as they get older, you might need to get involved.
+But if children cheat because they feel pressure to win, or if cheating becomes a pattern as they get older, you might need to get involved.

 What to do if your child is cheating: practical tips

-The strategies below can help you send the message that cheating is not OK.
-Try to avoid telling your child that she is a ‘cheat’ – it’s a label that might stick.
+The strategies below can help you send the message that cheating is not OK:

-- Reward the effort rather than the result.
-Praise your child for finishing the task.
+- Praise your child’s effort.
 With schoolwork, you can let your child know that what they learn and how hard they try are more important than getting the highest grades.
-After sport or a game, you can focus on sporting behaviour and the team effort, rather than who won or lost.
+After sport or a game, you can focus on being a good sport and having fun, rather than who won or lost.

 - Check your expectations.
 Sometimes our expectations can be too high for a child’s abilities.
-Putting pressure on your child to achieve good marks or do well at sports games might encourage cheating.
+Putting pressure on your child to achieve good marks or do well at sport might encourage cheating.

 - Try a range of activities.
-If your child isn’t good at one thing, this will give her the chance to find other things she can do well at and enjoy.
+Trying something new gives your child the chance to find things he can do well at and enjoy.
 It can also help your child develop new skills.
-This will help her self-esteem.
+This will help his self-esteem.

 Helping children understand the consequences of cheating

 Helping your child understand the consequences of cheating can be a powerful way of changing cheating behaviour.

 For example, you can talk with your child about what might happen when he cheats:

 - It might upset other children.

-- Other people might not trust your child next time she plays with them.
+- Other people might not trust your child the next time she plays with them.

 - It takes the fun out of a game.